 That is correct.
 You might be waiting for a long time for the judge to call your name.
 FYI, if you're seeking representation for a criminal charge, and it sounds like it's a felony, please consider calling my office to setup a consultation.
 Thanks and good luck.

 There is a difference between an initial appearance and an arraignment.
 An initial appearance is reserved for felony charges.
 At that hearing, the judge will discuss the charges with you, ensure you understand the maximum penalties allowed by law (if convicted), set bail (if not already set) and...Read more »

-they came to my home to investigate the overdose of two neighbors. they asked if i would talk with them about it. they further asked if they could search for any more of the drug, "in the interest of public safety". i hesitated but said they could look for any more of the drug. one went to the...
+they came to my home to investigate the overdose of two neighbors. they asked if i would talk with them about it. they further asked if they could search for any more of the drug, "in the interest of public safety". i hesitated but said they could look for any more of the drug. one went...
 Read more »

 Your question is a bit more complex and requires a longer explanation.
 The police were not allowed to exceed the scope of the search, for which you gave them permission.
 The scope of the search was to seek physical evidence of drugs.
 Once you gave them permission, they were allowed to search...Read more »